 - Slice the tomato and place in a bowl with the olive oil, red wine vinegar and torn basil.
 Season generously with salt and freshly ground black pepper.

 - Separate the leaves of the lettuce and wash under cold water.
 Shake dry and chop roughly into bite-sized pieces.

 - Add some flavourless oil to a frying pan and once it's hot but not smoking quickly fry the bread, roughly 2 minutes each side, until golden and crisp.

 - It's time to construct the sandwich!
-Spread a quarter of the mayo on two pieces of fried bread, add the tomato slices, the bacon pieces and the lettuce, spread more mayo on the top slice and sandwich that BLT together.
+Lay out the four slices of fried bread.
+Spread some of the mayo on two pieces, add the tomato slices, the bacon pieces and the lettuce, spread more mayo on the top slices and sandwich that BLT together.

 Leave a Reply